“Moving money forward“ Money Forward

 Within monetary compensation, with regard to short-term variable compensation, the Nomination and Compensation Committee deliberates and decides on the specifics after each director performs a self-evaluation on the achievement of one’s goals.
 As for the compensation of the representative director, deliberations and decisions are made by members of the Nomination and Compensation Committee excluding the representative director, while taking into account the opinions of external directors as needed.
 Furthermore, because the majority of both the Board of Directors and the Nomination and Compensation Committee is composed of independent external directors, no resolutions are made only by internal directors in order to secure transparency and objectivity for the evaluation and determination process concerning the compensation, etc.

-Compensation of Audit & Supervisory Board members has been set to no more than 50million yen per year by resolution of the General Meeting of Shareholders.
+Compensation of Corporate Auditors has been set to no more than 50million yen per year by resolution of the General Meeting of Shareholders.
 It is composed solely of a base compensation in the form of a fixed monetary compensation in accordance with one’s responsibilities, so that members will sufficiently fulfill auditing and managerial supervision functions and execute their duties.
-Compensation of individual Audit & Supervisory Board member shall be determined upon discussion by the Audit & Supervisory Board within the upper limit resolved at the General Meeting of Shareholders.
+Compensation of individual Corporate Auditors shall be determined upon discussion by the Board of Corporate Auditors within the upper limit resolved at the General Meeting of Shareholders.

-Amount of Officer Compensation, etc. for the Fiscal Year Ended November 2023
+Amount of Officer Compensation, etc. for the Fiscal Year Ending November 2024

-Total amount of Director Compensation and Audit &Supervisory Board Member Compensation for the Fiscal Year Ended November 2023 is as follow.
+Total amount of Director Compensation and Corporate Auditors Compensation for the fiscal year ending November 2024 is as follow.

-The figure for variable compensation is the amount booked as a provision before taking into account performance evaluation for FY11/23, and variable compensation for FY11/22 is stated as the difference resulting from the calculation taking into account performance evaluation.
+The figure for variable compensation is the amount booked as a provision before taking into account performance evaluation for year ending November 2024, and variable compensation for year ending November 2024 is stated as the difference resulting from the calculation taking into account performance evaluation.
 The actual amounts paid are calculated and determined based on individual Directors’ performance evaluations, etc. Furthermore, for the one Director who does not reside domestically, in lieu of restricted stock compensation, share price-linked monetary compensation (phantom stock) was paid within the compensation limits, and stated is the amount recorded as expenses for the current fiscal year.

 TitleTotal